intentee/paddler.intentee.com/content/docs/introduction/why-paddler.md

 weight = 2
 +++

-Paddler helps you self-host open source models on your own infrastructure.
+Paddler helps you self-host open-source models on your own infrastructure.

-This is why it matters.

 ## Cost control